-Switch S1 is used to set the address of the card in the network management system.
-When the Card is installed with a Managed Micro Rack SNMP/HTTP Card, the cards and their remote units can be SNMP managed using a standard Network Management Station (NMS) or a standard Web browser (that is, Netscape®, Internet Explorer®, etc.).
-For more information on setting the address, please see the SNMP/HTTP Card manual.
+Switch S1 is used to set the address of the card in the SNMP Management Module.
+When the mDSL Rack Card is installed with a SNMP Management Module, the cards and their remote units can be SNMP managed using a standard Network Management Station (NMS) or a standard Web browser (Netscape® Navigator or Internet Explorer®).
+For more information about setting the address, refer to the SNMP Management Module Users' Manual (part number RM261C-SNMP).

-If you are not using your Card in an SNMP-managed environment, S1 switches should all be set to the ON position.
+If you are not using your mDSL Rack Card in a network-managed environment, please set all S1 switches to the ON position.

-3.1.6 Configuring DIP-Switch Set S2
+3.1.6 CONFIGURING DIP-SWITCH SET S2

-The configuration switches on S2 allow you to specify the clocking mode and response to DTE Loop Enable.
+The configuration switches on S2 allow you to specify the clocking mode and response to DTE loop enable.
 Default settings of S2 are shown in Table 3-1.

-Position Function Factory Default

-S2-1 Reserved Off

-S2-2 Reserved Off

-S2-3 Reserved Off

-S2-4 Reserved Off

-S2-5 Reserved Off

-S2-6 Clock Mode On Internal

-S2-7 Clock Mode On

-S2-8 Enable Loop from DTE Off Disable
+Position Function Factory Default S2-1 S2-2 S2-3 S2-4 S2-5 S2-6 S2-6 Reserved Reserved Reserved Reserved Reserved Clock Mode Off Off Off Off Off Off On Internal S2-7 S2-8 Clock Mode Enable Loop from DTE On J Disable

 Table 3-1.
-S2 summary table.
+S2 summary.

-Switches S2-1, S2-2, S2-3, S2-4, and S2-5 are reserved for future use and should remain in the Off position.
+Switches S2-1, S2-2, S2-3, S2-4, and S2-5: These switches are reserved for future use and should remain in the OFF position.

-SWITCHES S2-6 AND S2-7: CLOCK MODE
+Switches S2-6 and S2-7: Clock Mode

-Use Switches S2-6 and S2-7 to configure the Card for internal, external, or receive recover clock mode.
+Use Switches S2-6 and S2-7 to configure the mDSL Rack Card for internal, external, or receive recover clock mode.

-CO/CP Unit S2-6 S2-7 Clock Mode Description со On On Internal Transmit clock generated internally СО Off On External (DTE) Transmit clock derived from terminal interface СР On Off Receive Recover Transmit clock derived from the received line Off Off Reserved
+CO/CP Unit S2-6 S2-7 Clock Mode Description со On On Internal Transmit clock generated internally СО Off On External (DTE) Transmit clock derived from the terminal interface CP On Off Receive Recover Transmit clock derived from the receive line Off Off Reserved